Saudi Arabia warns foreign workers: get the right visa or get out

-The kingdom has turned a blind eye to minor violations of its strict labor regulations for decades, allowing an influx of cheap labor used both by companies and as domestic workers.
+The kingdom has turned a blind eye to minor violations of its strict labour regulations for decades, allowing an influx of cheap labour used both by companies and as domestic workers.

 Yemen, Egypt, Lebanon, Ethiopia, India, Pakistan, Sri Lanka, Bangladesh, Indonesia and the Philippines all have large numbers of citizens working in Saudi Arabia and all rely heavily on their remittances.